nabla-ml/nabla/docs/api/ops/rand.md

 ## Returns

+Tensor
-- `Tensor`: An tensor of the specified shape filled with random values.
+    An tensor of the specified shape filled with random values.